 What does the California Privacy Rights Act (CPRA) mean for the future of your privacy program?

-On Election Day 2020, Californian’s voted in favor of Proposition 24, or California Privacy Rights Act (CPRA), a ballot initiative put forward by the same group behind CCPA: California for Consumer Privacy.
-What does the passage of Prop 24 mean for advertising operations and the data privacy space?
+In 2020, Californians passed the California Privacy Rights Act (CPRA), an initiative put forward by the same group behind CCPA: California for Consumer Privacy.
+What does CPRA mean for advertising operations and the data privacy space?
 In short: more controls for consumers over their data and clearer terms of enforcement.

 US data privacy will likely continue to evolve on a state-by-state basis.
 Even in California, consumer advocates are divided on whether CPRA is the right way to protect privacy rights.
-Advocates of Prop 24 believe CPRA will strengthen CCPA and shift national standards closer to precedents set by the EU’s GDPR.
+Advocates of CPRA believe it will strengthen CCPA and shift national standards closer to precedents set by the EU’s GDPR.
 We break down a few key components that could bring significant changes to your privacy compliance program.

 More controls, more buttons